-The District of Columbia property tax uses four classifications of real property: Class I-residential real property; Class II--commercial and industrial property, including hotels and motels; Class III-vacant property; and Class IV-blighted property.
+The District of Columbia property tax uses four classifications of real property: Class I-- residential real property; Class II--commercial and industrial property, including hotels and motels; Class III-vacant property; and Class IV-blighted property.
 All real properties, other than expressly exempted properties, are subject to taxation at 100% of estimated market value.

-The assessed value for each Class I owner-occupied residence (including condominiums) that qualifies for a homestead deduction is reduced by \$74,850.
-Homestead properties are also subject to a 10% property tax cap whereby the property tax paid on the property is limited to at most 110% of the tax paid the previous year.
+The assessed value for each Class I owner-occupied residence (including condominiums) that qualifies for a homestead deduction is reduced by \$76,350.
+Homestead properties also receive an owner-occupant residential tax credit that is calculated based on a minimum 40% of market value assessment.
+Additionally, homestead properties are subject to a 10% property tax cap whereby the property tax paid on the property is limited to at most 110% of the tax paid the previous year.
 This exemption is indexed annually (by the CPI) on October 1st of each year.
 For qualified senior homeowners, as well as homeowners with a disability, the District allows an additional 50 percent reduction in the amount of real property taxes that would otherwise be payable.
 In addition, a property tax deferral program allows qualified low-income homeowners, with total household Adjusted Gross Income (AGI) of \$50,000 or less, to defer a portion of their taxes.